IDX email alerts are pretty amazing.

 - include link to login to their profile

 - encourage buyers to refine/expand their saved searches

 - encourage buyers to “Favorite” listings they like

 - let buyers know you offer daily or weekly options

 Similar to your welcome email, you want buyers to see the value in the listing alerts and not simply write them off as spam.

-Encourage further IDX engagement through search refinement and favoriting listings to ensure buyers are only getting listings they care about while offering friendly help via chat, phone, or email so buyers know where to turn when they are ready for the next step.
+Encourage further IDX engagement through search refinement and favoriting listings to ensure buyers are only getting listings they care about while offering friendly help via phone, or email so buyers know where to turn when they are ready for the next step.